-- 2.13 Following the introduction of CIL, the Council will cease to mitigate the impact of development on the borough's health facilities through S106 Agreements.
-Health facilities will instead be delivered through CIL receipts; - 2.14 On sites allocated to deliver health facilities the Council may accept payments inkind, in the form of land, in lieu of a CIL payment, to deliver identified health facilities.
+- 2.16 Following the introduction of CIL, the intention is that the Council will cease to mitigate the impact of development on the borough's health facilities through S106 Agreements.
+Health facilities will instead be delivered through CIL receipts; - 2.17 On sites allocated to deliver health facilities the Council may accept payments in-kind, in the form of land, in lieu of a CIL payment, to deliver identified health facilities.

-Infrastructure Delivery Me echanism
+Infrastructure Delivery Mechanism

 Infrastructure Theme Specific Requirement Planning Obligation CIL

-Health Primary Care Facilities X 1
+Health Primary Care Facilities Х 1